Loïc Lefebvre: Early life and training

 Lefebvre studied at Lycée Alain Fournier in Verdun, France.

-He had determining years of technical formation in France in the Michelin-starred kitchens of Christian Willer (of Le Palme d'Or Restaurant), twin brothers Jacques and Lourent Pourcel (of Le Jardin des Sens) and Jacques Chibois (of La Bastilde Saint-Antoine).
+He spent his formative years of technical training in France in the Michelin-starred kitchens of Christian Willer (of Le Palme d'Or Restaurant), twin brothers Jacques and Lourent Pourcel (of Le Jardin des Sens) and Jacques Chibois (of La Bastilde Saint-Antoine).

 Lefebvre has been chef for former President of France, Jacques Chirac.

 Career

 Restaurants

 Lefebvre's first head chef position, at 28 years of age, was at La Riviera, a restaurant at the Glenmoriston Town House hotel and restaurant in Inverness, Scotland, owned by multi-millionaire Barry Larsen.
 He was in charge of four compatriot chefs, and the aim was to garner a coveted Michelin star.

 Larsen changed La Riviera's name to Abstract, before opening a second restaurant, named Contrast, next door in June 2006.

 In March 2007, after three years in Inverness, Lefebvre moved to Edinburgh, where he and Larsen had planned to open a second location under the Abstract name.
 After a disagreement, Lefebvre returned to France in May 2007.
 The second location closed in January 2010.

 Lefebvre opened the 40-seat L’Atelier du Peintre in Colmar, France, in March 2009.
+L’Atelier du Peintre translates as The Painter's Studio in English.